mbalderrama23/NetflixProject/README.md

 ## Project Objective
-Through the strategic utilization of SQL and Tableau, we aim to orchestrate the transformation and manipulation of data, complemented by the delivery of insightful visualizations.
-This synthesis of analytical tools facilitates the extraction of profound insights, culminating in an enhanced comprehension of the intricate interplay between content dynamics and audience preferences.
+Through the utilization of SQL and Tableau, we aim to orchestrate the transformation and manipulation of data, complemented by the delivery of insightful visualizations.
+Our goal is to use these tools in order to extract insights and culminate an enhanced comprehension of audience preferences and content dynamics.

 ## Data Exploration & Analysis
 These 3 variables were imported as floats, but we are going to round to the tenth for simplication purposes.